siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/venafi/README.md

 # Venafi

 The Venafi Trust Protection Platform provides continuous monitoring and control over keys and certificates across different devices.
-The Venafi plug-in for IBM UrbanCode Deploy contains various steps to control Venafi certificates.
+The Venafi plug-in for IBM DevOps Deploy contains various steps to control Venafi certificates.

 The Venafi plug-in is a community plug-in.
-Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode development community.
+Community plug-ins are open source projects that are developed and supported by the IBM DevOps development community.

 ## Downloads